Key Country Facts

 main exports: steel, machinery, pharmaceutical products, consumer products, petroleum, chemicals, iron, and transportation equipment

 Travelers visiting in the wintertime should try to visit both Paris and, up north, Le Havre.
 Paris has a Christmastime market where lots of fun trinkets, food, and other souvenirs can be purchased, and the ferris wheel in Paris is decorated with lights for the occasion.
 In Le Havre, visitors can try the roasted chestnuts, ride the ferris wheel, see the lights, or go to the beach to see the beautiful stones smoothed by the ocean.
-For history buffs, Normandy nearby hosts WWII sites and a large cemetery with nearby war bunkers on the beautiful coastline.

 As a personal suggestion on sights to see, Montmartre is incredible.
 The church located there (Sacre-Coeur) is situated high up overlooking a beautiful green park, a merry-go-round that is free to use, and the oh so delicious Musée du Chocolat (Chocolate Museum) where, yes, everything is made of chocolate.
 Montmartre is a center of local art and food, making it a wonderful place to go and view contemporary art while snacking on a crêpe or a mouthwateringly good sandwich cooked to order in front of you.